oNLog1c/minority/README.md

 	// Manual field initialization
 	this.joinMessage = plugin.getLanguage().getString("messages.join-message");

-	// Or automatic (it will init all fields with @Key annotation) this.init(this, this.getClass(), plugin);
+	// Or automatic (it will init all fields with @Key annotation using reflection) this.init(this, this.getClass(), plugin);
     }